-Typically, it takes two or three weeks to produce custom graphics; however, it depends on the size, quantity, detail, and production method.
+Typically, it takes two or three weeks to design, produce, and install custom vehicle graphics; however, it depends on several factors.
 Here are some of the things that will affect the time of completion.

-- Is it a full or partial wrap or plotter cut decals?
+- Is it a full wrap, partial wrap, or decals?

-- Are there old adhesive vinyl graphics to be removed?
+- Are there old adhesive vinyl vehicle graphics to be removed?

 - Do you have print ready artwork or will we be working with your team on a design?